ds-visualizer/ds-visualizer/content/graph/graph-code.md

     if (fromNode == null || toNode == null)
       return;

-    fromNode.edges.add(to); // This mean we are point from to to.
+    fromNode.edges.add(toNode); // This mean we are point from to to.

     // If u want to make this undirected graph then add
     // toNode.vertices.add(from);
-    // so we make vertex to also point vertex from
+    // so we make to also point from ðŸ˜‰
   }

 ```